Corvusoft/restq/documentation/NETWORK-API.md

 Network API Overview
 --------------------

 RestQ provides an open Hyper Text Transfer Protocol (HTTP) API for technology agnostic and language neutral message broking services.
-It is the intention to maintain a standards compliant interface as outlined in [RFC 7230](https://tools.ietf.org/html/rfc7230).
+It is the intention to maintain a standards compliant interface as outlined in [RFC 7230](https://tools.ietf.org/html/rfc7230) and friends; see [Further Reading](#further-reading).

 This document will describe the available [network endpoints](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) for [queue](#queue-resource), [subscription](#subscription-resource), and [message](#message-resource) management.
-For detailed examples of interacting with the network interface please see the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).
+For detailed examples of interacting with the network interface, please see the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).

 Interpretation
 --------------